-If you or a loved one is a victim of a automobile or trucking accident, call the Law Offices of Victor F. Dante, P.A.
+If you or a loved one is a victim of a truck accident, call the Dante Law Firm, P.A.
 Speak with our truck accident attorney in North Miami Beach, Mr. Victor Dante.
 The initial consultation is free of charge, and if we agree to accept your case, we will work on a contingent fee basis, which means we get paid for our services only if there is a monetary award or recovery of funds.
 Don’t delay!
 You may have a valid claim and be entitled to compensation for your injuries, but a lawsuit must be field before the statue of limitations expires.

 Accidents involving large trucks are among the most serious accidents and most deadly in the United States.
-At the Law Offices of Victor F. Dante, we recognize that handling these cases requires a thorough understanding of commercial vehicle regulations on both the federal and state level.
+At Dante Law Firm, P.A. we recognize that handling these cases requires a thorough understanding of commercial vehicle regulations on both the federal and state level.
 Trucking companies are required to follow Federal Motor Carrier Safety Regulations concerning their equipment and their driver’s hours of service.
 In Florida, the Department of Transportation is also charged with the task of adopting regulations regarding the safety of motor carriers Fla.
 Stat.
 316.302.

 Many trucking companies have mileage incentives or requirements for drivers which often lead to excessive time on the road without rest.
 Other trucking companies put tremendous pressure on truck drivers to meet certain delivery times which causes faster speeds so they will arrive on time.
 These practices often end up causing accidents with other cars, trucks, motorcycles, bicycles or pedestrians.